rage/factor-analysis-exercise-service/data-parser/README.md

 The file contains columns `user_id, name, email`, followed by a column per `questionLabel` existing in the course.
 Empty submissions (not answered questions) have empty entry-points.

+Additionally, column `course_module_name` specify which module the answers for the given user belong to.
+Columns `exercise_name` __per exercise__ (that may contain several _exercise tasks_) with a timestamp for when the user completed the given exercise.

 ## Multiple-choice questions

 An exception to the above format are the multiple-choice questions.
 These questions are represented in the dataset as `"questionLabel option"` column per option that may be selected.
 The user answer is then represented as 1 for chosen option, 0 for not chosen option.
 If the user has not answered the given question at all, the fields are empty (null).